vyadh/nutest/README.md

 ## Roadmap

+- Handling of data formats and flexible rendering
-- Handle output from before/after all (ignore it?)
+- Handle output from before/after all (ignore it? repeat for every test? custom event?)
 - Test execution of external tools wrt to terminal output
   - This might need to be flagged to run in a separate process?
 - Fluent assertion module with pluggable matchers.